|Location:||San Dimas, CA|

 - Ability to investigate, analyze information, and draw conclusions

-- Ability to engage in critical thinking and exercise independent judgment, set priorities, and solve problems
+- Ability to engage in critical thinking, exercise independent judgment, set priorities, and solve problems

 - Ability to maintain confidentiality and manage confidential information